Milwaukee Wrongful Death Attorney

 In cases that are not involving motor vehicles, then the three-year statute of limitations would still apply for wrongful death.
 Typically, non-motor vehicle incidents where wrongful death cases arise is when there has been a fatality due to medical malpractice, nursing home abuse or neglect, workplace injury, products liability, pharmaceutical, train accident, or slip-and-fall accident.
 Punitive damages are not recoverable in wrongful death cases.
 This has been the law since 1980 when the court decided Wangen v.
 Ford Motor Company 97 Wis.
 2d 260.
 In order to recover for wrongful death, the injured person who suffered the fatality must be less negligent than the person who caused the injuries and who damages are being sought from.

-What Other Factors Must be Considered in Wisconsin Wrongful Death cases?
+Other Factors in Wisconsin Wrongful Death Cases?

 Several other laws come into play discussed in wrongful death cases.
 For instance, a spouse who kills the other spouse intentionally will be treated as having no action under the wrongful death statute.
 Likewise, a surviving spouse who negligently kills their spouse cannot disclaim their wrongful death claim in order to pass ownership of the claim to the deceased heirs such as children or other relatives.
 Specialized rules regarding medical malpractice also apply including an increase in the amount of the cap and change and some additional substantive provisions.